muntorg/munt-official/doc/init.md

 4d) CentOS

-Copy GuldenD.init to /etc/init.d/GuldenD.
-Test by running `service GuldenD start`.
+Copy daemon.init to /etc/init.d/Munt-daemon.
+Test by running `service Munt-daemon start`.

-Using this script, you can adjust the path and flags to the GuldenD program by setting the GULDEND and FLAGS environment variables in the file /etc/sysconfig/GuldenD.
-You can also use the DAEMONOPTS environment variable here.
+Using this script, you can adjust the path and flags to the Munt-daemon program by setting the DAEMON_BIN and DAEMON_OPTS environment variables in the file /etc/sysconfig/munt_daemon.
+You can also use the DAEMON_OPTS environment variable here.

-4e) Mac OS X

-Copy com.gulden.GuldenD.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/com.gulden.GuldenD.plist`.

-This Launch Agent will cause GuldenD to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run GuldenD as the current user.
-You will need to modify com.gulden.GuldenD.plist if you intend to use it as a Launch Daemon with a dedicated gulden user.

 5. Auto-respawn
 -----------------------------------